poti0n/100daysofhacking/README.md

 ### Day 46
 Advent of cyber 23, the 2 remaining postbook flags, and 2 flags from hacker101 ctf "cody's blog"

+### Day 47
+After some infuriating connection issues I was able to finish advent of cyber 24